-Upon adoption of the ordinance from which this article is derived, the human relations department may engage in outreach and education efforts regarding this nondiscrimination in employment ordinance, which efforts shall be documented for future reference.
+Upon adoption of this ordinance, the Human Relations Department may engage in outreach and education efforts regarding this Nondiscrimination in Employment Ordinance, which efforts shall be documented for future reference.

 Sec.
 38-120.18.
-Other remedies.2
+Other remedies.
+This section shall become effective March 1, 2022.

-- (a) If it is determined by the human relations department director or the hearing board that reasonable cause exists to believe that the respondent has engaged in a violation of this article and the parties are unable to reach a conciliation of the matter, the matter shall be turned over to the city attorney's office to seek injunctive relief, actual damages and courts costs on behalf of the complainant which the court may award to the prevailing plaintiff party pursuant to G.S.
-160A-175. - (b) Any remedies exercised or charges made hereunder for violations of this article shall be of a civil nature only and the provisions of North Carolina Statutes section 14-4 shall not apply.
+- (a) If it is determined by the Human Relations Department Director or the hearing board that reasonable cause exists to believe that the respondent has engaged in a violation of this article and the parties are unable to reach a conciliation of the matter, the matter shall be turned over to the City Attorney's Office to seek injunctive relief, actual damages and courts costs on behalf of the complainant which the court may award to the prevailing plaintiff party pursuant to G.S.
+160A-175. - (b) Any remedies exercised or charges made hereunder for violations of this article shall be of a civil nature only and the provisions of North Carolina Statutes section 14-4 shall not apply."